Create things that matter.

 Read: Erica Anderson's Going Low Tech, IU Media School, May 12 2022.

 At Twitter (2011-15), where Erica was one of the first 300 employees, she pioneered the company's journalism efforts.
 Her work included the inaugural best practice program, Twitter for Newsrooms, and the development of satellite long codes to enable journalists to Tweet from war zones.
 She produced the first Twitter Town Hall, where she nudged President Barack Obama to post his first Tweet with the initials "-B.O.".
 During her five year tenure, she advised business development teams on acquisitions and experienced the company's IPO.
-She started Twitter’s internal LGBT group (“Twitter Open”) by pursuing community and organizing the queer identifying folx.
+She started Twitter’s internal LGBT group (“Twitter Open”) by pursuing community and organizing the queer identifying employees.

-Prior to Twitter, Erica had the opportunity to work for Katie Couric at the CBS Evening News.
-She also covered the 2008 Presidential election for MTV News Choose or Lose, Street Team ‘08.
+Erica also covered the 2008 Presidential election for MTV News Choose or Lose, Street Team ‘08.
 She graduated from Indiana University with a B.A. in journalism and minors in political science and religious studies.